CharlesCreativeContent/BentoText2Video/README.md

 The server is now active at [http://localhost:3000](http://localhost:3000/).

-You can interact with it using the Swagger UI or in other different ways.
+You can interact with it using the Swagger UI, curl, etc.

 CURL